Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/NPCs/The Library/The Librarians/Aldra Lamnem.md

 # Profile

-> [!recite|clean no-t]
+> [!boxed|no-t]
 > Aldra is a tall, middle aged aasimar, with curly red hair and skin with a slight golden tint.
 She wears formal clothes and glasses with lenses so thin you aren't completely sure she isn't just wearing them for the aesthetic.
 >^IntroText

 ### Description